 In the early 1970’s I visited Sedona Arizona for the first time.
 Sedona’s vortex reputation was not common knowledge yet and it was a sleepy little high desert town.
 State Route 89A was a rural two lane highway with very little traffic.

 During my Sedona visit I took a hike in the ‘wilderness.’
-Well, it seemed like a wilderness hike to someone from Chicago!
+It felt like a wilderness hike to someone from Chicago!
 I walked north from the King’s Ransom hotel (currently Arabella Hotel Sedona – 2017 note) on Highway 179 to what used to be the ‘Y’ at 89A and then walked west up 89A to the area where New Frontiers (currently Whole Foods – 2017 note) is now located.
 At that time it was a strip mall with the Flicker Shack movie theater, an import shop, a food store and other shops.
+During my four mile round trip walk, only a handful of cars drove past me on the road.

-While walking on 89A I had a very unusual and interesting experience.
+While walking uphill on 89A I had a very unusual experience.
 It’s hard to describe.
 I felt as if time and space had dissolved.
-What I felt was so profound that I created a drawing spontaneously afterwards while trying to capture the essence of my vision.
+What I experienced was so profound that I created a drawing spontaneously afterwards while attempting to capture the essence of my vision.
 The drawing (at the top of this page) started out with what was to become the hair or brain.

 Fast forward from 1973 to 2012